wgreenberg/quine.zip/README.md

 used to unpack ZIP files, and so if you can make a quine out of these, you can theoretically write a ZIP file that unzips to itself.
 Cool beans!

-Further reading (spoiler alert attempting quine puzzle):
+Further reading (spoiler alert for those attempting the quine puzzle):

 * http://steike.com/code/useless/zip-file-quine/
 * http://research.swtch.com/zip